 Chemie is frequently seen performing jazz in Hong Kong.
 She is a member of the Saturday Night Jazz Orchestra, Patrick Lui Jazz Orchestra and the Big Band Express.
 She has appeared in festivals such as the Hong Kong Jazz Marathon and Hong Kong Summer Jazz Festival.
 Chemie has also performed with numerous musical theater productions, where she plays the saxophone along with woodwind doubling.

 Along with being an active performer, Chemie has devoted herself to music education and local saxophone development.
 Chemie is currently the music director of La Sax Saxophone Ensemble.
-The group performs in concert halls and community outreach programs regularly to promote the music of saxophone.
+The group frequently performs in concert halls and community outreach programs to promote the music of saxophone.
+Chemie is also a member of Opus a la carte, a group that aims to set a new standard of saxophone chamber music making in Hong Kong.